Graduate Emergency Fund

 • Regular expenses related to the cost of attendance (including tuition, fees, housing, and educational supplies).

-• Purchase of new technology or replacement of old technology
+• Purchase of new technology or replacement/repair of older (>3+years) technology

 • Expenses for periods in which the student is on leave or not actively enrolled in a University program, including post-graduation costs